Railway coupling: Link and pin

-In Britain link-and-pin couplers were common on narrow gauge industrial and military railways, and eventually evolved into a form that could be reliably coupled when the train was stationary.
+In Britain, link-and-pin couplers were common on narrow-gauge industrial and military railways.
+Eventually, they evolved into a form that could be reliably coupled when the train was stationary.

-The Panama Canal mules, the locomotives used to guide the ships through the locks of the Panama Canal, have link and pin couplers and side buffers.
-This design was chosen so that these normally solo operating locomotives could be coupled to another locomotive in the event of a breakdown.
-On straight track, the link and pin coupler is used.
-Since the vertical curve between the straight track sections and the ramp between the lock chambers has a very small radius, the difference in height would be too great for a link and pin coupler, so the locomotives must be pushed through these sections uncoupled by using the side buffers.
-They have an extra high buffer plate to prevent the buffers from buffer-locking in tight vertical curves.
+The Panama Canal mules, the locomotives used to guide ships through the locks of the Panama Canal, have link-and-pin couplers and side buffers.
+This design was chosen so that these normally solo-operating locomotives could be coupled to another locomotive in the event of a breakdown.
+On a straight track, the link-and-pin coupler is used.
+Since the vertical curve between the straight track sections and the ramp between the lock chambers has a very small radius, the height difference would be too great for a link and pin coupler, so the locomotives must be pushed through these sections uncoupled by using the side buffers.
+They have an extra-high buffer plate to prevent the buffers from locking in tight vertical curves.